PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-10 04:41:50
+Last updated: 2024-04-10 04:43:38
-Random Quote: Time without purpose is a prison. - Jessica
+Random Quote: If you don't like where you're heading, there's no shame in going back and changing your path. - Chuck McGill